 As it happened, we also would have qualified as Challenge Cup winners, after the 31-30 victory over Gloucester in Bilbao that capped off a fine season.

-Each pool will have one team from each league until the fourth tier clubs are drawn, but Pro14 teams cannot be in the same pool as another team from the same country.
+After that each pool will have one team from each league until the fourth tier clubs are drawn, but Pro14 teams cannot be in the same pool as another team from the same country.
 This means we will face an English side, a French side, and then either an Irish or a Scottish side.

 Gloucester, Ulster, Toulon and Bath are already confirmed alongside us as fourth tier seeds, therefore potential opponents are as follows;